openframeworks/ofSite/_documentation/3d/ofMesh.markdown

 _description: _

-This adds a single color to all vertices.
+This adds a color to the mesh, the color will be associated with the vertex in the same position.